Skip to main content

 api-key-Runloop API key (store in secrets)

-source-type-Agent source type: git, tar, or file
+source-type-Agent source type: git, npm, pip, tar, or file

 agent-nameRepository nameName for the agent (defaults to repository name)

-git-repositoryCurrent repoGit repository URL (auto-detected)
+git-repositoryCurrent repoGit repository URL (auto-detected for git source)

 path-Path to tar archive or single file (required for tar/file source types)